nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter14_back_4_end_of_chapter_activities.md

 1.  **Scripture Reading (5 minutes):**

 <!-- p379 -->
-- Read <span class="x-scripture" data-type="ref" data-book="Philippians" data-chapter="1" data-verses="6" data-lang="en" data-version="NKJV">Philippians 1:6</span> (*“He who began a good work in you will carry it on to completion until the day of Christ Jesus.”*).
+- Read <span class="x-scripture" data-book="PHP" data-chapter="1" data-lang="en" data-type="ref" data-verses="6" data-version="NKJV">Philippians 1:6</span> (*“He who began a good work in you will carry it on to completion until the day of Christ Jesus.”*).

 <!-- p380 -->
 2.  **Group Discussion (10 Minutes):**